berkentekin/berkentekin/README.md

 ### Hi there 👋

 Welcome to my profile!
-I'm an amateur programmer who attends to "Middle East Technical University" and desires to become a Computer Scientist.
+I'm an amateur programmer who attends to TU Delft and desires to become a Computer Scientist.

 I've been using Linux since 2009 and it's one of the major reasons I decided to become a computer scientist.
 In the future I can see myself developing operating systems.